 Will Matter work with AirPlay 2?

-When Matter was first unveiled, there was no specific mention of how it would interact with technologies like Apple's AirPlay 2 or Google Cast.
-However, there have since been reports that a standardized casting system will be a part of the Matter spec, which could serve to replace these proprietary systems with a platform-agnostic approach, opening things up for users.
+When Matter was first announced, there was no specific mention of how it would interact with AirPlay 2 or Google Cast.
+Since then though, there have been reports that a standardised casting system will be part of the Matter spec.
+That could serve to replace these proprietary systems with a platform-agnostic approach, opening things up for users.

-That being said, manufacturers that sign up to work with Matter are under no obligation to implement all parts of the Matter spec so AirPlay could live on in Apple devices.
+However, manufacturers that sign up to work alongside Matter aren't under any obligation to implement all parts of the matter spec.
+That could mean that AirPlay lives on in Apple devices.
 It's too early to say at this time.